-There were no significant changes in the Bank's internal control over financial reporting, as defined in Rules 13a-15(e) and 15d-15(e), during the quarter ended December 31, 2022 that have materially affected, or are reasonably likely to materially affect, the Bank's internal control over financial reporting.
+In 2023, the Bank adopted ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
+As a result, the Bank's internal controls were modified accordingly.
+Other than the changes related to ASU 2016-13, there were no significant changes in the Bank's internal control over financial reporting, as defined in Rules 13a-15(e) and 15d-15(e), during the quarter ended December 31, 2023 that have materially affected, or are reasonably likely to materially affect, the Bank's internal control over financial reporting.